Family planning / contraception

 - gender-based barriers.

 The unmet need for contraception remains too high.
-This inequity is fueled by both a growing population, and a shortage of family planning services.
-In Africa, 53% of women of reproductive age have an unmet need for modern contraception.
-In Asia, and Latin America and the Caribbean – regions with relatively high contraceptive prevalence – the levels of unmet need are 21% and 22%, respectively.
+This inequity is fuelled by both a growing population, and a shortage of family planning services.
+In Africa, 23.2% of women of reproductive age have an unmet need for modern contraception.
+In Asia, and Latin America and the Caribbean – regions with relatively high contraceptive prevalence – the levels of unmet need are 10.9 % and 10.4%, respectively (World Contraceptive Reports 2013, UNDESA).

 |Method||Description||How it works||Effectiveness to prevent pregnancy||Comments|